What

 Guitars Gathering Dust (Altona, Preston, Footscray)

-Guitars Gathering Dust take guitars in any condition, restore them and work with trusted music education providers that support children from disadvantaged backgrounds.
+Guitars Gathering Dust takes guitars in any condition, restores them and works with trusted music education providers that support children from disadvantaged backgrounds.

 Paint

-Paintback – see paintback.com.au for closest location (eg Monash Waste Transfer & Recycling Station)
+Paintback – see paintback.com.au for closest location (eg Monash Recycling & Waste Centre)

 They separate packaging and waste liquid, then recycle containers and treat waste paint for energy recovery for solvent and liquid/solid separation for water-based paint.